-Anxiety is commonly felt by teenagers.
-It's often a result of the constant changes they face and the pressures of impending adulthood.
-But when this worry and fear starts to affect their everyday life, it can cause more serious concern.
+Anxiety in teenagers is often a result of the constant changes they face and the pressures of impending adulthood.
+Feelings of anxiety can be normal, but when this worry and fear starts to affect their everyday life, it can cause more serious concern.

 As a parent, the questions you need answers to may include “anxiety symptoms in teens – what should I be on the lookout for?” and “how do I go about helping my teenager with anxiety?”.